Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

 1. Set the PXE boot option and power cycle the node.

    1. Set the BMC variable to the hostname of the BMC of the node being rebuilt.

       ```bash
       ncn# export BMC=<NCN name>-mgmt
       ```

       For example, if you are rebuilding ncn-w003, this would be `ncn-w003-mgmt`.

    1. Export the root password of the BMC.

       ```bash
       ncn# export IPMI_PASSWORD=changeme
       ```

    1. Set the PXE/efiboot option.

       ```bash
       ncn# ipmitool -I lanplus -U root -E -H $BMC chassis bootdev pxe options=efiboot
       ```

-    1. Power off the server.
+   1. Power off the node.

       ```bash
       ncn# ipmitool -I lanplus -U root -E -H $BMC chassis power off
       ```

-    1. Verify that the server is off.
+   1. Verify that the node is off.

-       Wait a couple seconds after powering off the server before running the following command.

       ```bash
       ncn# ipmitool -I lanplus -U root -E -H $BMC chassis power status
       ```

+      Ensure the power is reporting as off.
+This may take 5-10 seconds for this to update.
+Wait about 30 seconds after receiving the correct power status before issuing the next command.

-    1. Power on the server.
+   1. Power on the node.

       ```bash
       ncn# ipmitool -I lanplus -U root -E -H $BMC chassis power on
       ```

+   1. Verify that the node is on.

+      Ensure the power is reporting as on.
+This may take 5-10 seconds for this to update.

+      ```bash
+      ncn# ipmitool -I lanplus -U root -E -H $BMC chassis power status
+      ```

 1. Observe the boot.

-    After a bit, the server should begin to boot.
+    After a bit, the node should begin to boot.
 This can be viewed from the ConMan console window.
 Eventually, there will be a `NBP file...` message in the console output which indicates that the PXE boot has begun the TFTP download of the ipxe program.
 Later messages will appear as the Linux kernel loads and then the scripts in the initrd begin to run, including cloud-init.
 Wait until the login prompt (including the hostname of this node) appears and cloud-init displays messages that it has finished.
 Then exit the ConMan console \(**&** then **.**\), and then use `ssh` to log in to the node to complete the remaining validation steps.

     **Troubleshooting:** If the `NBP file...` output never appears, or something else goes wrong, go back to the steps for modifying XNAME.json file (see the step to [inspect and modify the JSON file](#inspect)) and make sure these instructions were completed correctly.